thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 Signal added together, while the availability will simply be the higher of the two.

+All Commlinks are assumed to have an integrated wireless Sim Module, you don't need to pay for that part separately.

 The chart also includes info for Signal -1, which is a Trode Net, and Signal -2, which is Nanopaste Trodes.
 Both of these can be easily disrupted by any amount of Matrix Background, but having a little network privacy is usually better than